 A diagnosis of cluster headache may be overlooked or delayed because cluster episodes may not occur very often.
-In addition, some symptoms, such as severe headache, red eyes, and runny nose, can mimic symptoms of other conditions, such as a stroke, meningitis, transient ischemia attack, tension headache, brain tumor, sinusitis, upper respiratory infection, ...more misdiagnosis »
+In addition, some symptoms, such as severe headache, red eyes, and runny nose, can mimic symptoms of other conditions, such as a stroke, meningitis, transient ischemia attack, tension headache, brain tumor, sinusitis, upper ...more misdiagnosis »

 The following medical conditions are some of the possible